Spangled Emperor (2020)

 Kimberley

-On the basis of the evidence provided above, the Kimberley (Western Australia) management unit is classified as a sustainable stock.
+On the basis of the evidence provided above, Spangled Emperor in the Kimberley (Western Australia) management unit is classified as a sustainable stock.

 New South Wales